Workflows

 Finishing work

-When an agent completes its task, use /merge to commit, rebase, and merge in one step:
+When you want to merge directly without a pull request, use /merge to commit, rebase, and merge in one step:

 > /mergeThis slash command handles the full workflow: committing staged changes, rebasing onto main, resolving conflicts if needed, and running workmux merge to clean up.